Learning how to punctuate dialogue is important when writing the conversations between your characters.

 “I think it’s hideous,” said Mark, wondering why on earth she would want to wear something that reminded him of pea soup.
 “You do realize it’s the same color as pea soup, don’t you?”

 In this instance, we DO use a comma, because it separates the dialogue tag from the action.
 In this case, Sally is doing a physical action as she takes the dress from the closet.
-Mark’s action is not a physical action, as we use the word wondering – however it still counts as an action all the same.
+Mark’s action is not a physical action.
+However, it still counts as a verb and an action all the same.

 Rule #6: Know How to Punctuate Dialogue in Reverse